victorgleznun/emergencyAssist/README.md

 - Efficient management of emergency calls 📞
 - UML modeling with Astah Professional 📊
-- Back-end development in Java using Apache NetBeans 💻
+- Back-end development in Java using Apache NetBeans IDE 18 💻
 - Implementation of DAO-DTO design patterns for data access 🛠️

 ## Technologies Used ☕